RasanPanag/CricketTeams-C/README.md

 # Creator: Rasandeep Singh Panag

 ## General Concept;
-There are two files in this repository.
+There are two file in this repository.
 One file will show you how a program can enter into deadlocks and other file will break the deadlock

 ## CricketTeams.c
 - This files based on scenario that there are five cricket teams numbered zero to four and there are 4 sets of three wickets.